JStefanik9631/theros/content/Theros Campaign 1/Party Info/Party Journal.md

 6. [[Fredrick]] ordered [[The Butler]] to take all of the treasure.
 After weeks of not being fed, [[The Butler]] jumped at [[Fredrick]], biting into his neck.
 7. [[Fredrick]] was missing after investigating the treasure room.
 The party found the [[Crown of Antigonos]] nearby and assumed his disappearance had something to do with it.
 The party had [[Corvel]] attune to the crown and meet with [[The Butler]] who confirmed [[Fredrick]] was taken by him for not feeding him. [[The Butler]] brought the party together to his location and his true appearance was revealed.
 8. The party fought with [[The Butler]] which ended with [[Fredrick]] being killed and [[Corvel]] being attuned to the crown.

+### Meletis

+1. The party performed various tasks during their 6 weeks of free time.
+2. The party grouped up to visit [[Khea]], however she and [[Varyas' Mask]] were missing.
+The party did find a hidden box with the translation in side.